 Atomic spectra are defined as

-The spectrum of the electromagnetic radiation emitted or absorbed by an electron during transitions between different energy level within an atom.
+The spectrum of the electromagnetic radiation emitted or absorbed by an electron during transitions between different energy levels within an atom.

 When an electron gets excited from one energy level to another, it either emits or absorbs light of a specific wavelength.
 The collection of all these specific wavelengths of the atom in a given set of conditions like pressure, temperature, etc is the atomic spectra of atoms.
 There are three types of atomic spectra and they are emission spectra, absorption spectra, and continuous spectra.